cloudfoundry/cf-mysql-release/README.md

 ### Upload Stemcell<a name="upload_stemcell"></a>

-The latest final release, v12, expects the Ubuntu Trusty (14.04) go_agent stemcell version 2682 by default (Note: there are important security fixes not in this stemcell.
-We recommend using stmcell 2719.3 or later).
+The latest final release expects the Ubuntu Trusty (14.04) go_agent stemcell version 2682 by default (Note: there are important security fixes not in this stemcell.
+We recommend using stemcell 2719.3 or later).
 This release may not work with newer stemcells it may have dependencies on libraries which have been removed from newer stemcells.
 Stemcells can be downloaded from http://boshartifacts.cfapps.io/file_collections?type=stemcells; choose the ubuntu trusty go_agent stemcell 2682 for your infrastructure ([vsphere esxi](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/vsphere/bosh-stemcell-2682-vsphere-esxi-ubuntu-trusty-go_agent.tgz) or [aws xen](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-2682-aws-xen-ubuntu-trusty-go_agent.tgz)).

 Master expects Ubuntu Trusty go_agent by default, but the version changes frequently.